mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

              Input: Question="Where do I work?, context: My name is John and I work at Microsoft in Seattle.
              Output: {Score': 0.78, 'Start': 30, 'End': 38, 'Answer': 'Microsoft'}

      5. **Translation.** Translating from one language (e.g., English) to another language (e.g., Persian).
-The input is a txt in the source language and the output is the desired translation.
+The input is a txt from the source language and the output is the desired translation.

              Input: How are you doing, Ali ?
              Output: حالت چطورهست علی ؟